yverdon/geocity/docs/OAuth2_Qgis.md

     - To login to Geocity
     - To authorize QGIS to access Geocity features
 - Add the permits layers
-  - Set the layer CRS to `EPSG:2056` (also the project if not already the case)
+  - Set the layer CRS to `EPSG:2056` before adding it to the map (also the project if not already the case)

 ## Other sources